hurstdog/gitplay/NOTES.md

 ```
   resolve conflicts through editing files, or using `git mergetool`
   Always look at `git status` to see the current state.

-For seeing a good list of commits, use:
-`git log --oneline --decorate --graph --all`